davidcoates/praxis-blog/_posts/2024-04-09-joyful-annotated-ASTs.md

 <br/>

 # The Praxis AST
-Let's dive straight in to a trimmed-down version of the AST representation, which can be found in [Term.hs][Term.hs]:
+Let's dive straight in to a trimmed-down version of the AST representation used by the Praxis compiler:

 {% highlight haskell %}
 type Name = String